HR Operations

 What is the application process for unemployment benefits?

 The fastest way to apply is online through ESD’s unemployment page.
-You will need to set up a Secure Access Washington (SAW) account (see What information do I need to apply for unemployment?).
+This is also were you will find the most current information needed to apply for benefits.

 What information do I need to apply for unemployment?